Existing Security Holder

 Burden of Proof

-Filing Requirement: Notice filing on
+Filing Requirement: A notice filing on

-Late filing - Unless the fee is reduced for good cause shown, the fee for late filing is the greater of $500 or one-tenth of one percent of the dollar value of the securities that were sold to Kansas residents before the date on which the
+The fee for late filing is the greater of $500 or one-tenth of one percent of the dollar value of the securities that were sold to Kansas residents before the date on which the

 Possible Other Exemption: Please note that under

 , a notice filing may not be required if the security being offered or the transaction is exempt under some other exemption, such as the Limited Offering exemption provided by